Madu-de/spotify-tracks/README.md

     - `play()`
         - Sets the playback on play.
     - `pause()`
-        - Sets the playback on pause
+        - Sets the playback on pause.
 - SpotifySearchService
     - `search()`
-        - Returns all search results
+        - Returns all search results.
 - SpotifyUserService
     - `getUser()`
         - Returns the logged user.